Do Go On - 369 - The Night Witches

 Great.

-I don't have to say it now.
+I don't have to see it now.

-This topic, while you're looking that up, Jess,
+This topic, while you're looking at up, Jess, was suggested by Katie in the USA.

-Duncan Moran from Edinburgh in Scotland,
+Duncan Moran from Edinburgh in Scotland.

-Luke Parker from London,
+Luke Parker from London.

-Carl Stevens from Hailsham in the UK.
+Carl Stevens from Halesham in the UK.

 Alphaba.